 Chronic bronchitis in dogs is a fairly common affliction in our beloved senior pups.
 Integrative veterinarian Dr. Julie Buzby discusses the causes, symptoms, diagnosis, and treatment of chronic bronchitis so you will know what to expect should it affect your furry friend.

-In some cases coughing is pretty easy to explain.
-Puppies may occasionally cough when they drink water too fast or pull on their leash.
-Dogs may cough due to an irritant in the air or underlying allergies.
-Or on a more serious note, medical conditions like heart disease, lung tumors, or respiratory infections may also cause a cough.
+Dogs may cough for a variety of reasons.
+Puppies can occasionally cough when they drink water too fast or pull on their leash.
+Dogs may also cough due to an irritant in the air or underlying allergies.
+On a more serious note, medical conditions like heart disease, lung tumors, or respiratory infections can also cause coughing.

-In other situations, it is much harder to pinpoint why exactly a dog is coughing.
+Sometimes it is difficult to pinpoint why exactly a dog is coughing.
 Such is the case in chronic bronchitis in dogs.

 What is chronic bronchitis in dogs?

-When a dog has been coughing for at least two consecutive months yet there is no discernible cause, he or she is said to have the medical condition chronic bronchitis.
-In this case, the chronic coughing usually results from persistent airway inflammation and from chronic irreversible changes to the airways.
+Chronic bronchitis in dogs is a medical condition in which a dog has been coughing for at least two consecutive months without a discernible cause.
+This type of long-term coughing usually results from persistent airway inflammation and from chronic irreversible changes to the airways.
 It is one of the most common types of respiratory diseases in dogs.

 Before we dive into chronic bronchitis in more detail, I want to give you a quick tour of your dog’s respiratory system.
 That way you will have a better understanding of the anatomy and functions of the lungs.